 Make sure you are getting the best utility prices with MoneyMaxim's independent and impartial energy comparison service provided by Uswitch.
 Compare tariffs from all the gas and electricity suppliers using our 100% impartial search engine which is fully accredited to the Ofgem Confidence Code.
+Think carefully and do your research before switching - with the current trend being fast rises in energy prices - you may be better off sticking with your current supplier.

 By comparing all the suppliers available to you, you could save hundreds of pounds on your annual energy bills.
 For the most accurate quotes, check your last bill for your annual usage figures in kWh.
 If possible, arrange to pay your energy bill by monthly direct debit as the energy companies usually reserve their best offers for this payment method.